 Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

-Docker Compose is a great way to define and run multi-container apps.
-But the moment you need database passwords, API keys, or private keys, the question becomes: how do you inject secrets without leaking them into Git, image layers, logs, or environment variables?
+Docker Compose makes it easy to define and run multi-container apps.
+Once you need database passwords, API keys, or private keys, though, things get tricky: how do you inject secrets without accidentally leaking them into Git, image layers, logs, or environment variables?

-1. true Docker secrets in Swarm + how to use them from a Compose file, and
+1. Real Docker secrets in Swarm and how to reference them from Compose, and

 Understanding “Secrets” in Docker: Compose vs Swarm